 Easily locate internal resources, tools, and many more.
 Bookmark results include a short description of the site or resource along with a link to it.
 For example, many organizations will create bookmarks for benefits, HR, career info, IT support, and time off reporting.
 Q&A results will usually include this same information as well as a short answer that may have the info you need and a link if you wish to learn more.

 Quickly find your files or content created by you or your co-workers on which you have permission to view or edit.
-Results include the file name and location and you may also see a short snippet of the content, who modified it earlier, and when.
-You can find SharePoint and OneDrive for Business files, including Word documents, Excel, spreadsheets, PowerPoint presentations, OneNote notebooks, PDFs and many more.
-Search for ‘my documents,’ ‘my presentations,’ or you can include a topic or someone’s name for example, ‘docs about tax codes’ or ‘files by John.’
-File results shows at the top of the results page Other web results show under it.
+Microsoft Search in Bing results include the file name and location, and you may also see a short snippet of the content, who modified it earlier, and when.
+SharePoint consultants can find SharePoint and OneDrive for Business files, including Word documents, Excel, spreadsheets, PowerPoint presentations, OneNote notebooks, PDFs, and many more.
+Search for ‘my documents,’ ‘my presentations,’ or you can include a topic or someone’s name, for example, ‘docs about tax codes’ or ‘files by John.’
+File results show at the top of the results page, and other web results show under it.
 They aren’t specific to your organization.

 Find private Microsoft Teams or Microsoft Yammer conversations or conversations between you and your co-workers on which you have permission to view.
-Conversation results include: The name of person who sent it, if it’s a Teams or Yammer conversation, A snippet of the message, the conversation date Attachments that you are authorized to.
-You can search for a topic or a person’s name and click the Conversations Tab For example, ‘send me the deck’ or ‘Amy Turner.’
+Conversation results of Microsoft Search in Bing include the name of the person who sent it if it’s a Teams or Yammer conversation, a snippet of the message, and the conversation date Attachments you are authorized to.
+You can search for a topic or a person’s name and click the Conversations tab.
+For example, ‘send me the deck’ or ‘Amy Turner.’
 Conversations will show at the top of the results page; web results appear under it.

-Find sites, tools, and other information within your enterprise.
-Bookmarks help you promote the best possible results for your user’s work-related queries.
+Enterprise bookmarks help to find sites, tools, and other information within your enterprise.
+It promotes the best possible results for your user’s work-related queries.
 The more bookmarks you publish, the more value and benefit you add for users.
-You can create, publish, import bookmarks and thus manage it.
-Also, you can manage bookmark status like Published, Draft, Scheduled, Expired and Suggested.
+You can create, publish, import bookmarks, and thus manage it.
+Also, you can manage bookmark status like Published, Draft, Scheduled, Expired, and Suggested.

 Answer the most frequently asked questions in your organization.
-Q&As provide the best possible answer for your user’s work-related questions.
+Enterprise Q&As provide the best possible answer for your user’s work-related questions.
 Users can easily discover them when they enter keywords you’ve associated with them on Bing.
-You can create and manage Question and Answers in bulk and manage them using Bing admin portal.
+You can create and manage Questions and Answers in bulk and manage them using the Bing admin portal.

 Find addresses and locate your organization’s buildings, offices, and other workspaces on a map.
-Locations help your users find addresses and locate your organization’s buildings, offices, and other workspaces on a map.
+It helps your users find following locations like addresses and locate your organization’s building locations, offices, and other workspaces on a map.
 They can also use Bing Maps to get directions, see what’s nearby, and more.
-Same here, you can easily manage to add and delete thelocation in bulk as well.
+Same here, you can easily manage to add and delete the location in bulk as well.

-Understand how your organization is using Microsoft Search.
-Get insights of all important points like bookmarks, Q&As, users, content, and everything.
-Review top search queries and analyze impression by result types.
+Understand how your organization is using Microsoft Search in Bing.
+Get insights into all important points like bookmarks, Q&As, users, content, and everything.
+Review top search queries and analyzes impressions by result types.

 - Microsoft Search uses several ways to secure your content and information:

-- Microsoft Search results appear directly from the same trusted cloud used by Office 365.
+- Microsoft Search results appear directly from the same trusted cloud used by Microsoft Office 365.

 - Bing does not save any work content or information in the public web index.
 You can only see work results when you’re signed in with your work or school account to Bing.